sssl03/purdue-garden/content/notes/setting-up.md

 1. **quartz**:
 	- get [quartz](https://quartz.jzhao.xyz/), and follow the [installation](https://quartz.jzhao.xyz/getting-started/installation) steps.
 		- if using a free github account, our github-repo needs to be `public`, else github won't allow us to emit the website to 'github pages'.
+		- we will initialise quartz using the `obsidian` template.
 	- create a branch `custom-quartz` branch to track all changes to quartz.
 	- customise quartz by editing [configurations](https://quartz.jzhao.xyz/configuration) in `quartz.config.yaml`.
 		- definitely update `pageTitle`